mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 <!-- In other areas of creative processes the concept of jamming is potentially useful as a grounding. -->

-#### Supporting Digital Jamming

-Because of the common use of design stages as a conceptual design tool.
-And a prevalence of research linking design thinking  stages  and coding.
-I coded data to that.
-When coding data a design cycle framework was one of the code structures.
-Ask / Imagine, Plan, Create, Test, Improve, Share.
-However, when coding I quick became aware that naturalistic practice rarely matched the progression of the design cycle.
-The stages were instead fragmented and sometimes happened in parallel.
-In many interactions I observed improvisational approaches which incorporated ideation, planning, implementation and testing in space of a minute or so.

-I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.
-Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].

-Such behaviour is often present in recorded data.
-Younger participants also developed impressively fluid practice demonstrating extremely rapids shifts between code editing, game testing, authoring assets in online tools and migrating files often while talking with peers.
-Older participants also showed fluid practice.
-Clive quickly incorporated a boost to player health after a level after being given feedback during playtesting.
-In exploring sound making software Ed and Mark start a process of tinkering and messing about which spurs creativity.
-The joint jamming then has created two different soundtracks.
-This sparks a new thought to create different soundtracks for different levels.
-Other pairs often adopt a similar spirit.
-For example parent Dan makes a suggestion - "Use paper to design?" - to which Toby replies "I'm just going with it."

-While, the process of jamming is put into practice in this domain partially via accelerated events encouraging collaboration and innovation called Game Jams, these events are inconsistent and opaque in the way they may support improvisational approaches [@goddard_playful_2014].

-Similar to limits of the writing cycle in teaching [@kuby_rhizomatic_2016]

-Other more chaotic perspectives on creative processes exist including rhizomatic approaches [@de_freitas_classroom_2012].
-And some attempts have been made to incorporate design thinking with a rhizomatic approach [@biffi_chasing_2017-1].

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->